Valentine's Day Word Wall Cards for Preschoolers

 • Use Valentine’s Day Décor.

-• Have the children do Valentine’s Day-related artwork such as painting, coloring, or doing a collage using the colors red, pink, and white.
+• Have the children create Valentine’s Day-related artwork, such as paintings, coloring, or collages using red, pink, and white.

-• Get them to engage in a cooking activity like preparing a snack with red fruit like strawberries and red berries, and decorating cookies or cupcakes with pink frosting.
+• Get them to engage in a cooking activity, such as preparing a snack with red fruit, such as strawberries and red berries, or decorating cookies or cupcakes with pink frosting.

-• Invite your preschoolers to participate in a simple Science experiment mixing white and red paint to obtain pink paint.
+• Invite your preschoolers to participate in a simple science experiment by mixing white and red paint to obtain pink paint.

 • Have them spell the word wall cards.